1 Jamaica Country Profile

 HUMANITARIAN COMMUNITY

-The UN entities with active offices in Jamaica are: Caribbean Sub Regional Office, FAO, IMF, IOM, ISA, PAHO/WHO, UNAIDS, UNDP, UNDSS, UN Environment CEP, UN Environment, UNESCO, UNFPA, UNICEF, UNRCO, World Bank.
+The UN entities with active offices in Jamaica are: FAO, IMF, IOM, ISA, PAHO/WHO, UNAIDS, UNDP, UNDSS, UNEP, UNESCO, UNFPA, UNICEF, UNRCO, UN Women, World Bank, WFP.

 For more information on humanitarian agency contact details, please see the following link: 4.2 Humanitarian Agency Contact List